Table of Contents

 Varieties of Wheat Berries

 Not all wheat berries are created equal.
 If you’re buying in bulk, you’ll likely see a few different labels.
+The distinction between "hard" and "soft" or "red" and "white" determines the protein content and the final texture of your dish.
 Here is how to navigate them:

 Nutrition Face-Off: Which is Healthier?